portainer/terraform-provider-portainer/README.md

 See the [open issues](https://github.com/portainer/terraform-provider-portainer/issues) for a list of proposed features (and known issues).
 See [CONTRIBUTING](./.github/CONTRIBUTING.md) for more information.

 ## License
-This module is 100% Open Source and all versions of this provider starting from v2.0.0 are distributed under the AGPL-3.0 License.
-See [LICENSE](https://github.com/portainer/terraform-provider-portainer/blob/main/LICENSE) for more information.
+This module is 100% Open Source and is distributed under the MIT License.
+See the [LICENSE](https://github.com/portainer/terraform-provider-portainer/blob/main/LICENSE) file for more information.

 ## Acknowledgements
 - [HashiCorp Terraform](https://www.hashicorp.com/products/terraform)